-- 1. A postgraduate degree, ideally a doctoral degree, in a relevant topic. - 2.
-Relevant experience in mathematical modelling, health economics, epidemiology, statistics or another relevant discipline with a strong quantitative component. - 3.
+- 1. A postgraduate degree, ideally a doctoral degree, in data science, statistics, mathematical modelling, epidemiology, bioinformatics or another relevant discipline with a strong quantitative component. - 2.
+Relevant experience in analysis of complex datasets, ideally large electronic health records, preferably in the context of infectious diseases. - 3.
 Contributions to written output, preferably peer-reviewed, as expected by the subject area/discipline in terms of types and volume of outputs. - 4.
 Proven ability to work independently, as well as collaboratively as part of a research team, and proven ability to meet research deadlines. - 5.
 Evidence of excellent interpersonal skills, including the ability to communicate effectively both orally and in writing - 6.
 Evidence of good organizational skills, including effective time management. - 7.
-Experience in analyzing epidemiological data, preferably regarding vaccine trials and/or maternal and child health. - 8.
-Experience in a relevant computer programming language, preferably R.
+Knowledge of statistical methods including regression methods, multi-level models and preferably, Bayesian data analysis. - 8.
+Proficiency in computational skills for data processing and statistical analysis and fluency in the programming language R - 9.
+Experience in developing mathematical models or fitting mathematical models to data